Annual Technical Report 2006 on Trademark Information Activities submitted by Japan (SCIT/ATR/TM/2006/JP)

 (3) Search by trademark document number

-Various trademark gazettes published after 1964 can be searched with the number of each type
+Various trademark gazettes published after 1964 can be searched with the number of each type of gazettes.

 (4) Trademark application and registration information search